MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 The Diagnostics Session time is the overall time it took do the build plus any overhead for gathering the Build Insights data.

 The next step would be to profile the application to see if the performance of the application is negatively impacted by the change.
-If it has, we can selectively add `__forceinline` back as needed.
+If it is, we can selectively add `__forceinline` back as needed.

 ## Navigate to the source code